Instrumental Chamber Music

 Chamber Music in Chautauqua’s School of Music is scheduled for all sections of the orchestra in two distinct sessions.
 The first session takes place between Weeks One to Four and is coached by our resident faculty.
 These ensembles and repertoire will be assigned prior to the start of the festival to allow rehearsals and coachings to begin immediately upon arrival.

-The second session, taking place Weeks Five through Seven will include new repertoire and ensemble assignments.
+The second session is required for strings and percussion but optional for winds and brass.
+This takes place Weeks Four through Six will include new repertoire and ensemble assignments.
 This session takes place during a period when the orchestral schedule is significantly reduced allowing for a more intensive focus on chamber music with each group being coached more frequently.
 Woodwind ensembles will be coached and coordinated by Diana Haskell.
 Scott Hartman will coordinate the entire brass section during this session.
 Strings will work largely in quartets and quintets.
 This session also includes intensive work for the basses with Curtis Burris and a percussion residency led by Michael Burritt.

 At the end of each session every group will perform part of the studied repertoire in a public performance.
 Chamber groups will often include students from our voice and piano program as well as occasional collaborations with dance, theater and the visual arts.
 Repertoire will range from standard core works to works from historically under-represented composers including women, people of color and composers of our time.